anonymouseMC/emissive-glowing-forge/readme.md

 Need help?
 Want to share cool screenshots?
 Join the [Discord](https://discord.gg/8aZ4TpdPWZ).

 ### Notes about compatability
 1. This pack explicitly supports Optifine on 1.12.2, and 1.7.10 without interpolation (not the end of the world).
-This pack will not work on anything 1.13+.
+This pack will not support anything 1.13+.

 2. You should set `Old Lighting: ON` in the optifine shading menu, so blocks with custom renderer's (like architecturycraft) correctly display texture colours.